 It is important that alpha-gal syndrome patients avoid future tick bites, as additional tick bites can lead to increased reactivity to mammalian meat products.
 And avoiding tick bites can lead to reduced reactivity to these products over time.

 Tularemia is caused by infection with Francisella tularensis bacteria.
-In 2020, there was one confirmed case of tularemia in Delaware.
+There have been no reported cases of tularemia in Delaware in recent years.

 The main vectors of tularemia in Delaware are the American dog tick (Dermacentor variabilis) and the lone star tick (Amblyomma americanum).